tronkko/dirent/README.md

 scandir  | Demonstrate scandir() function cat      | Print a text file to screen

-Please install [CMake](https://cmake.org/) to build example and test programs.
+In order to build the example programs, first install [CMake](https://cmake.org/) to your machine.
 Then, open command prompt and create a temporary directory ``c:\temp\dirent`` for the build files as

 ```
 c:\